vana-com/VRCs/VRCs/vrc-5.md

 1. Data Infrastructure and Documentation
 - Provides a central hub for contributors and stakeholders
 - Maintains data schema documentation for data access requesters
-- Documents proof of contribution requirements for potential data access requesters
+- Documents proof of contribution requirements for potential data access requesters.
+This requirement is particularly important alongside VRC-2's DLP performance metrics, which include unique wallets with verified data contributions, as it provides transparency into how DLPs verify contributions.

 2. User Access and Community Engagement
 - Social media presence ensures timely updates and direct communication with contributors
 - The minimum of 100 data contributors demonstrates viability without excessive barriers, keeping in mind that some data sources may have a smaller number of data contributors with higher value individual data points.

 ## Security & Privacy Considerations

 Public data schemas and proof of contribution documentation provide essential transparency while supporting network-wide interoperability.
 These benefits outweigh any potential risks from information disclosure about the DLP.

 The proof of contribution requirements ensure data integrity by establishing clear standards for verifying the quality and uniqueness of contributions from the minimum 100 data contributors.

+Accurate proof of contribution documentation is important alongside VRC-2 which introduces DLP performance metrics, the first of which is unique wallets with verified data contributions.
+DLPs must maintain robust proof of contribution implementations consistent with their documentation to remain eligible for rewards under these launch readiness standards.

 ## Implementation